What is Professional Employer Organization (PEO)?

 A professional employer organisation (PEO) in an outsourcing company that offers services to small and medium-sized businesses (SMBS).
-Generally, a PEO’s services may consists of HR consulting, payroll processing, employer tax filling, compensation insurance, safety and risk mitigation benefits, health benefits, etc.
+Generally, a PEO’s services may consists of HR consulting, payroll processing, employer tax filing, compensation insurance, safety and risk mitigation benefits, health benefits, etc.

 What does the PEO services include?